-- 1) Come to class every class, no exceptions. - 2) Read the PowerPoint slides before each class.
+- 1) Come to class every class, no exceptions. - 2) There are two types of PowerPoint slides used.
+There is a detailed set which is a comprehensive summary of the textbook, and then there is a set that the instructor will use in class. - Read the detailed PowerPoint slides before each class.
 Use the textbook when you need more detail than the PowerPoint slides contain.
-[It's actually well-written and rather interesting...] - 3) Do the practice Exercises from the text book as you go through the PowerPoint slides.
+[It's actually well-written and rather interesting...] - b.
+You may want to bring a computer to class so you can make notes on the in-class slides, and refer to the detailed slides while doing problem work. - 3) Do the practice Exercises from the text book as you go through the PowerPoint slides.
 When doing the exercises, do not look at the solutions first.
 Please allow yourself to benefit from the process of making mistakes.
-After you complete an exercise, check the

-- Study Guide to see how you did, and make a note of anything that was confusing.
+After you complete an exercise, check the Study Guide to see how you did, and make a note of anything that was confusing.
 Make sure that you understand the correct solution before moving on. - 4) Attempt the Assignment Problems before the class in which they will be discussed. - 5) Stay up to date with the material; you can't afford to fall behind. - 6) Do as many extra problems as you possibly can find time for.